MJKWoolnough/ics/README.md

 type Month uint8
 ```

-Month is a numeric representation of a Month of the Year
+Month is a numeric representation of a Month of the Year.

 ```go
 const (